NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 It is very important not to commit a full print out of the shell environment.

-.. rubric:: Where should I clone the GitHub repository?
+** Where should I clone the GitHub repository?
   :name: where-should-i-clone-the-github-repository

 If you want to keep the repository around between cluster